davebraze/david-braze/content/post/what-is-a-phoneme/index.md

 +++

 In the teaching of reading, the word "phoneme" gets tossed around frequently.
-It is an important concept in relation to "phonics" based approaches to early reading instruction.
+It is an important concept in relation to phonics based approaches to early reading instruction.
 Reading teachers are typically taught that a phoneme is a "speech sound",[^1] but that isn't quite right.
 In fact a phoneme is best defined as a **set** of